Accessibility statement for OP Business mobile

 Activation and login

-There are accessibility deficiencies in logging in to and using Mobile Key that are described in the General section of this report.
+There are accessibility deficiencies in logging in to and using Mobile Key, which are described in the General section of this report.
 In certain situations, screen reader users are not informed that the text includes advice that differs from basic texts (lightbulb icons).
-The fields’ instructions are not programmatically attached to fields in all sections.
-Not all headings have been implemented with programmatic heading elements.
-In addition, the use of certain buttons is not possible with a keyboard (e.g. external keyboard or switch control)
+In addition, screen reader users do not receive clear feedback, because feedback is not read automatically.
+The fields’ instructions are not programmatically connected to fields in all sections.
+Moreover, certain buttons cannot be used with a keyboard (e.g. external keyboard or switch control).
+When using Mobile key to confirm a request, the ”confirm request” button comes after the keyboard in the focus order, which is not its usual place.
+Additionally, ”confirm request” could be slightly misleading in some cases.

 Accessibility improvements regarding implementation and logging in will be made during 2024.